About Us Contact Shop

 Laundry Room

-Day 19: Fold all the laundry and put it away.
-You might as well throw away any mismatched socks while you’re at it to avoid unnecessary clutter.
+Day 19 – Fold all the laundry and put it away: You might as well throw away any mismatched socks while you’re at it to avoid any unnecessary clutter.

-Day 20: Clean out the washer and dryer.
-The washer and dryer collect so much dirt and debris.
-It goes a long way to clean them every once in awhile to be sure you’re not throwing your dirty clothes into an even dirtier machine.
+Day 20 – Clean out the washer and dryer: The washer and dryer collect so much dirt and debris.
+So it goes a long way to clean them every once in awhile.
+Then you can make sure you’re not throwing your dirty clothes into an even dirtier machine.

 Kitchen

-Day 22: Scrub the dishwasher.
-You’d figure the dishwasher would clean itself, right?
+Day 22 – Clean the dishwasher: You’d think the dishwasher would clean itself, right?
 Well after awhile, the dirty water accumulates and leaves plenty of residue on the inside of the dishwasher.
-All it takes is some bleach and a rag, and it’s fresh for a new load!
+But all it takes is some vinegar to get it clean.
+Just make sure to follow this quick guide for cleaning your dishwasher with vinegar to make sure you’re doing it right.

-Day 24: Organize the kitchen table.
-Some people don’t keep anything on their tables.
-If that’s the case, wipe it down!
-However, a few of us are guilty of leaving random things on our kitchen table.
-If you’re one of those people, remove everything that doesn’t belong there and then wipe it down!
+Day 24 – Organize the kitchen table: Some people don’t keep anything on their tables.
+And if that’s the case for you, wipe it down!
+However, a lot of us are guilty of leaving random things on our kitchen table.
+So if you’re one of those people, remove everything that doesn’t belong, and then wipe it down!

-Day 25: Scrub down the microwave.
-Microwaves get nasty, and everyone knows that.
-Food spills and splatters everywhere.
-All you need is a wet rag, and your microwave will be spick and span!
+Day 25 – Scrub down the microwave: Microwaves get pretty gross; food spills and splatters everywhere.
+But all you need is a wet rag, and your microwave will be clean in no time.

 Bedroom

-Day 28: Clean out from under the bed.
-Some people don’t put anything under their bed, or their bed isn’t on a frame.
-However, if you’re guilty of stashing random things in that area, dive under there and get rid of the unnecessary belongings.
+Day 28 – Clean under the bed: Some people don’t put anything under their bed, or their bed doesn’t even have a frame.
+But if you’re guilty (like the majority of people) of stashing random things in this space, then dive under there and get rid of all unnecessary items.
+Then vacuum up all dust and dirt.

 Bathroom

-If you find it hard to keep up with your home, then I hope this easy to follow 30-day cleaning challenge will help you out!
-It’s a great way to build new habits and make sure your home stays nice and tidy throughout the year.
+If you find it hard to keep up with your home, then I hope this easy to follow 30-day cleaning checklist helps you out!
+It’s a great way to start new cleaning habits, and make sure your home stays nice and tidy throughout the year.

 Leave a Comment